danaikorre/dsmanufacturing.github.io/course_content_2021/index.md

 ## Timetable - TBC

 * Tutorials 'a' and 'b' are the same.
 Choose one of the sessions T-a or T-b.
-* Q&As are opportunities for you to ask any question about the course content and engage in public discussions with all of the participants.
+* Q&As are opportunities for you to ask any question about course content and engage in public discussions with all of the participants.
 You may attend any or all Q&As.

 <!-- img src = "../images/timetable-interactive_sessions.png" alt = "Timetable &ndash; Interactive Sessions" height = "450" / -->